kornpow/LND-iot-app-launcher/README.md

 ## Device Configuration
 1. Navigate to your device visible on the Balena Dashboard. ![Dashboard](https://i.imgur.com/ZubjE8L.png)
+1. Make a fork of this repo, and clone it to your machine.
+	1. Note: You need to fork it since Balena uses a build pattern of adding a new remote and then you push up your image with ```git push balena master```
+1. After you push up your image, it should show up as service 'main' on the device summary page (see screenshot above).
 1. Select the "Device Service Variables" tab, these are environment variables for a given device.
 1. Create environment variables like in the picture, be sure to use proper names that match the release images. ![Environment](https://i.imgur.com/c4pQVYp.png)
 1. Place your ~>500gb SSD into its enclosure and connect it to your linux machines usb port.